 There seems to be a widespread belief that gifts and legacies are taxable on the recipients; this is very rarely the case.
-Just occasionally the recipients of gifts made during the deceased's lifetime might have to pay some tax on them if the death was within seven years of the gift, but this would assume that the donor was really quite wealthy and had already made gifts of more than the nil rate band.
-Any tax due will have been settled by the estate before distribution.
-Tax only arises when the recipients actually do something with the money or assets, apart from rushing out and spending it.
+Just occasionally the recipients of gifts made during the deceased's lifetime might have to pay some tax on them if the death was within seven years of the gift, but this would assume that the donor had already made gifts of more than the nil rate band.
+Where there are legacies from the estate, any tax due will have been settled by the estate before distribution.
+Tax only arises when the recipients invest the legacy and receive a return.
 So if you are left £10,000 that is tax-free, buy shares with it or put it into a savings account, then you create taxable income and perhaps ultimately a capital gain from the shares.

 Capital Gains Tax (CGT) is another Frequently Asked Question.
 Your aunt leaves you her house; no tax was due on that because her estate was below the IHT threshold.
 Nor is it taxable when you receive it, only potentially when you sell it or dispose of it.
 If you move into it, then it usually becomes your principal private residence (PPR).
 You have 9 months in which to sell your previous house to keep the exemption from CGT which a PPR attracts when you own and live in it.
-If you simply sell it straight away, there is probably no CGT due because you have (2021/22) an exempt band of £12,300 on your total annual gains.
-The value of the house when you inherited it is the value when your aunt died.
-If you sell it 6 months later and the value is unlikely to exceed your exempt amount (the gain is the net gain after deducting expenses such as estate agents and solicitors).
-Hanging on to it for a few years and letting it out will then generate both income tax on the rental (you will need to tell HMRC when you start letting it out) and possibly CGT on selling it.
+If you simply sell it straight away, there may beno CGT due because you have an exempt band (£3,000 for 2024/25) on your total annual gains.
+The "cost" for CGT purposes is its value when your aunt died.
+If you sell it 6 months later the gain may not exceed your exempt amount (the gain is the net gain after deducting expenses such as estate agents' and solicitors' fees).
+If you keep it for a few years and let it out it will generate both income tax on the rental (you will need to tell HMRC when you start letting it out) and possibly CGT on selling it.
+When a UK residential property is sold and this results in a CGT liability, the disposal must be reported to HMRC (and the tax paid) within 60 days.

-An important point for non-taxpaying beneficiaries; we said that the estate pays tax while awaiting distribution.
-When you, the non-taxpayer, receive your share, you may be able to reclaim the tax paid or overpaid on your inheritance.
+An important point for non-taxpaying beneficiaries; we said that the estate pays tax on its income while awaiting distribution.
+When you, the non-taxpayer, receive your share, you may be able to reclaim the tax paid or overpaid on your share of the income.